nightroman/FarNet/RightControl/Readme.txt

 and vertical-right.
 (Install-RightControlMacro-.ps1 does this, too).

-= OPTIONS =
+= SETTINGS =

-The only option is a regular expression pattern that defines text break points.
+Use the module settings panel from the main .NET menu.

-It is stored in the registry as a string/multi-string value "Regex" of the key:
+"Regex"

-HKEY_CURRENT_USER\Software\Far2\Plugins\FarNet.Modules\RightControl.dll
+A regular expression pattern that defines text break points.

 EXAMPLES